cultuurnet/search-docs/availability.md

 This will return all events and places that were, at some point, available in April 2017. \(Even if they were only available for a portion of April 2017, they will still get returned.\)

-You can also disable one of the two, and still pass a custom date and time to the other.
+You can also disable on of the two, and still pass a custom date and time to the other.

 For example: